kaiserschmarrn0/araiwm-config/README.md

 Configuration
 -------------
-araiwm is configured by editing config.h and recompiling
+araiwm-config is configured by editing ~/.config/araiwm.conf and restarting an example araiwm.conf is provided in the repository

 Installation
 ------------
-after completing the configuration steps described above, install using
+install using

 	make install clean